vinsol-spree-contrib/spree-loyalty-points/README.md

   - **Set Loyalty Point to Amount conversion rate** - This conversion rate converts the loyalty points into amount.
 This amount is displayed on the checkout screen with Loyalty Points balance.

-  - **Set Time to award Loyalty Points after payment** - Loyalty Points will be credited to the
-        customer’s account on the basis of  this set time period.
-This time period will be
-        considered only after Customer makes the payment and Admin marks this payment “Capture”.
+  - **Set Time to award Loyalty Points after payment** - Loyalty Points will be credited to the Customer’s account on the basis of  this set time period.
+This time period will be considered only after Customer makes the payment and Admin marks this payment “Capture”.
+  -
     **This field is provided to curb the misuse of the Loyalty Points by the customers.
 So, we suggest  to set this time on the basis of the merchant’s “Return Policy”.**

     ![lp settings](http://vinsol.com/gems_screenshots/spree-loyalty-points/lp%20settings.png)